 Instructions for how to subscribe to an RSS feed.

 Viewing and printing

-To help people with visual impairments, this new version of our website includes an easy-to-use text resizer.
+To help people with visual impairments, our website includes an easy-to-use text resizer.
 Near the top of the page, on the right-hand side above the search box, are three buttons, each with a progressively larger "A" in them.
 Simply click the button to change the size of your text.